mrshll1001/ocds-sample-frameworks-data/README.md

 + [009_first_direct_calloff.json](/single_publisher/009_first_direct_calloff.json)
 + [010_second_direct_calloff.json](/single_publisher/010_second_direct_calloff.json)

-A Direct Call-Off from a Framework agreement occurs when goods or services are procured directly from a supplier on an existing Framework agreement without any further tendering process.
+A Direct Call-Off from a Framework Agreement occurs when goods or services are procured directly from a supplier on an existing Framework Agreement without any further tendering process.
 For example a Framework may be set up to supply an office with stationery and a Direct Call-Off may be made to purchase items from this.

-In OCDS a Direct Call-Off from a Framework agreement is represented by publishing a new `contract` block for each call-off under the *same OCID as the initial Framework Agreement*.
-Depending on how the `award` stage of the framework was published an extension may be required.
-This is because the contract block does not usually contain supplier information.
-Usually the supplier of a contract is determined looking at the `awardID` referenced in the contract block, and using the supplier information in this award.
-Therefore two options are available to publishers:

-+ If a single `award` was published adding multiple suppliers to the framework, include the [Contract Suppliers Extension](https://github.com/open-contracting-extensions/ocds_contract_suppliers_extension).
-This adds another `suppliers` array to the contract block.
-+ If multiple `award` blocks are created for each supplier being added to the framework, ensure that the contract's `awardID` field is populated appropriately (ie using the correct award for the supplier).

-> The following samples presumes a single award adding multiple suppliers to the framework, and the presence of the Contract Suppliers Extension

 Following the previous Framework Agreement, Glasgow now make a Direct Call-Off to Supplier 1.
 A release is made with the appropriate release information: